Table of content

 Here is where the QA part of the project starts.
 QA teams test the software to unveil possible system bugs by running automated or manual tests.
 The product cannot be launched until all bugs are found and fixed.

 Finally, the software is launched.
 From this moment our team only needs to maintain the system and check out how it works.
+The team provides the support and fixes the bugs that may come along.

 Top 3 Benefits of Agile Development Lifecycle